What is the Daily Office?

 - Feel free to edit/format for your use.

-- Please leave a credit to Rookie Anglican and the ACNA somewhere in the final product.
+- Please leave a credit to both Rookie Anglican and the ACNA somewhere in the final product.

 Previous Editions of the Daily Office Booklet